-The University of Pennsylvania maintains three undergraduate College Houses (Harnwell, Harrison, Rodin) and Sansom Place East and West as open residences during the winter break between semesters.
-All other residences are closed to students.
-Entrances to all student residences are either locked or closely monitored by security personnel, and access to these facilities is limited to residents, faculty, staff, and authorized contractors, who are admitted only during certain hours and only with valid identification.
-Access to most student residences at Penn is monitored electronically by a card access system.
+The University of Pennsylvania maintains three undergraduate College Houses (Harnwell, Harrison, Rodin) and Sansom Place East and West as open residences during the winter break between semesters; all other residences are closed to students during these periods.
+Entrances to all student residences are either locked or closely monitored by security personnel, and access to these facilities is limited to residents, faculty, staff, and authorized contractors, who are admitted only during certain hours and only with appropriate identification.
+Access to student residences at Penn is monitored electronically by a card access system.
 Those without a valid PennCard are considered visitors and will be admitted only after the presentation of valid identification and with the approval of their hosts, who will be responsible for their conduct.
 Most student rooms are equipped with dead bolt or Mortis locks with anti-carding devices.
-One residential building, Class of '25, uses Onity Electronic Lock System similar to those used in hotels.

-The Division of Public Safety is available to provide firesides, seminars, forums and other presentations on campus safety and security to those living in student residences.
-Campus safety and security is discussed as a matter of course at residence hall meetings.
+The Division of Public Safety is available to provide seminars, forums and other presentations on campus safety and security to those living in student residences.
+Campus safety and security is discussed as a matter of course at College House meetings.